Beppu, Oita – Kyushu’s Famous Hot Spring Spot!

 Following an afternoon of exploring the Beppu Hells for myself, I decided to end the day with an herbal steam bath (mushiyu).
 I made my way to an ancient traditional sauna that had been in use for over 700 years!
 Here at Kannawa Steam Bath, I was able to relax atop a bed of fresh sekisho herbs and let the aromatic heat wash the day away.
 The entire experience was highly relaxing and different than any other I had done before.
 This kind of herbal steam bath is a must try for anyone visiting Beppu!

 Kannawa Steam Bath (鉄輪むし湯) is the most popular place for an herbal steam bath in Beppu.
 According to history, a Buddhist monk founded this sauna in 1276.
 This location has been steaming up herbs for over 700 years!
-In addition to the steam bath, there is an indoor hot spring to relax in afterwards.
+In addition to the steam bath, there is an indoor hot spring to relax in afterward.
 A great 2-for-1 deal ?!
 Outside the premises, a free footbath is also provided if you are just looking to rest your feet.

 Getting There: If you are visiting Beppu’s famous Hells, you will find Kannawa Steam Bath just a few minutes walk from Shiraike Jigoku, the last of the Blue Hells.
 The Kannawa Bus Center is also conveniently nearby so you can easily take public transportation into the area.